 When businesses, institutions, nonprofit organizations, or governmental agencies need to reduce uncertainty, one place they can turn to is the Tom Ridge College of Intelligence Studies and Applied Sciences at Mercyhurst.
 Many already have.

-The Dept. of Intelligence Studies at Mercyhurst University has a research and analysis arm, the Institute for Intelligence Studies and Information Science.
+The Tom Ridge College of Intelligence Studies and Applied Sciences at Mercyhurst University has a research and analysis arm, the Institute for Intelligence Studies and Information Science.
 This center has provided research and analysis products to clients since 1995.
-Over the years, it has done research and analysis for agencies such as the Department of Defense, the European Union Parliament, Central Intelligence Agency, Procter & Gamble, Coca Cola, Erie Regional Chamber of Commerce, Eriez Magnetics, and many more.
+Over the years, it has done research and analysis for agencies such as Department of Defense, the European Union Parliament, Central Intelligence Agency, Procter & Gamble, Coca Cola, Erie Regional Chamber of Commerce, Eriez Magnetics, and many more.

 This course is designed to provide an opportunity for students to explore techniques emerging from the physical and social sciences and apply those techniques to intelligence problems.
 Focusing on a variety of techniques from a variety of disciplines, this course will expose an advanced student to new and potentially useful methods for conducting intelligence analysis.

 Analytic Methodologies for Law Enforcement and Homeland Security (5 day course)

 The course reviews the key requirements for intelligence in law enforcement and homeland security.
 The course focuses the use of advanced analytic methodologies to analyze structured and unstructured law enforcement data produced by all source collection.
 Students will apply these concepts, using a variety of tools, to develop descriptive, explanatory, and estimative products and briefings for decision-makers in the field.